teddygroves/bibat/paper.md

 users to follow the workflow set out in [@gelmanBayesianWorkflow2020] for any statistical analysis that can be implemented using these tools, and provides functionality for users to automate, test, document and continuously integrate their analysis.
-In addition, `bibat` takes a "batteries included" approach, so that users start from a complete working example project rather than an incomplete skeleton project.

 `bibat` uses the popular interactive template library `cookiecutter` [@greenfeldCookiecutter2021].
 It creates a project that uses the standard scientific Python toolbox for data fetching and manipulation, Stan for statistical model definitions and computation, `cmdstanpy` [@standevelopmentteamCmdStanPy2022] for Python to Stan interface, `arviz` [@kumarArviZUnifiedLibrary2019] for storing results and downstream analysis and `make` [@stallman1991gnu] for automation.
-Users can optionally document their work using Sphinx [@georgbrandlandthesphinxteamSphinx2022] or markdown, test it using pytest [@pytestdevelopersPytest2022] and implement continuous integration using github actions [@githubdevelopersGitHubActions2022]. `bibat` itself is continuously tested to ensure that it works on the operating systems Linux, macos and Windows.
+Users can optionally document their work using Sphinx [@georgbrandlandthesphinxteamSphinx2022] or Quarto [@Allaire_Quarto_2022], test it using pytest [@pytestdevelopersPytest2022] and implement continuous integration using github actions [@githubdevelopersGitHubActions2022]. `bibat` itself is continuously tested to ensure that it works on the operating systems Linux, macos and Windows.
 Detailed documentation can be found at
 \href{https://bibat.readthedocs.io/en/latest/}{https://bibat.readthedocs.io/en/latest/}.

 bibat is linked on the [cmdstanpy community website](https://mc-stan.org/cmdstanpy/community.html) and is used in several active research projects: see [this documentation page](https://bibat.readthedocs.io/en/latest/examples.html) for a list.

-# Usage
+# Installation and usage
-After installing `cookiecutter` with the command `pip install cookiecutter`, `bibat` can be used by running the command `cookiecutter gh:teddygroves/bibat`.
-An interactive form then prompts the user for configuration information including project and repository name, author name, a short description and choices of open source license options, documentation formats and whether or not to include tests and continuous integration.
+`bibat` is installed by running the command `pip install bibat` and then used by running the command `bibat`.

+This command triggers an interactive form which prompts the user for configuration information including project and repository name, author name, a short description and choices of open source license options, documentation formats and whether or not to include tests and continuous integration.

 A folder with the chosen repository name will then be created in the current working directory, containing code that implements the provided example